ZoranStojsavljevic/bbb-yocto/README.md

 ####  Kirkstone changes closer to the metal

-Please, do note then from the YOCTO Release Kirkstone, there are major changes introduced in the YOCTO build system.
+Please, do note then from the YOCTO Release kirkstone, there are major changes introduced in the YOCTO build system.
 I made more than 120 changes in the bbb-yocto repos (4 outlined repos presented in BBLAYERS.
-There are 4 of the repos I maintain from time to time, as outlined above (as time allows, since YOCTO is only one of many projects I am on).
+There are 4 of the repos I maintain from time to time, as outlined above (as time allows, since YOCTO is JUST ONE of many projects I am on).

 ##### [1] There are changes in the syntax of the recipes from hardknott to honister
 https://github.com/ZoranStojsavljevic/bbb-yocto/blob/master/documentation/YOCTO-Release-Migration-Guides/3.4_honister.md

-Please, do note that amount of changes for the new syntax is around 90% .
+Please, do note that amount of changes for the new syntax is around 80% .

 ##### [2] There are changes to the meta-bbb u-boot recipes